-But one small, but noticable thing that you can do to make encounters more engaging and potentially more difficult is to add elements of cover to the battlefield.
+But one small, but noticeable thing that you can do to make encounters more engaging and potentially more difficult is to add elements of cover to the battlefield.
 Give your creatures and/or the party some obstacles to maneuver around.
-Doing this will give both sides the opportunity to break line of sight with their assailants.
+Doing this will allow both sides to break line of sight with their assailants.

 Having line of sight is a huge deal in D&D 5e combat for certain creatures and player characters (PCs).
 Let’s take a deeper look at line of sight and how a better understanding of the mechanic can help us build better encounters as well as improve our play.
 Line of sight is a concept for both sides of the game.

 Line of sight is simply being able to see your target.
 Think of it as an imaginary line between your eyes and your target.
 If the line connects with the target, they’re in your line of sight.

 Now, there are ways that your target can “break” your line of sight on them.
 The simplest of ways to break line of sight with a creature is by hiding behind a solid object.
 In fact, you don’t even have to hide to break line of sight, simply positioning yourself behind a wall is enough to break line of sight with a creature.